MetanoKid/coding-scars/_drafts/x-macros.md

   * You lose the ability to debug any expansion of `X`: be careful with having complex definitions that can fail in many places.
 Test those definitions standalone before wrapping them into a X-Macro.
   * You're giving your team a hard time: chances are they aren't used to X-Macros, so they could feel lost until they understand what's going on.
+  * You shouldn't forget you haven't written the whole code, but it's there!
+If you perform costly computations within the expansions of `X`, those won't magically disappear!
   * You can get dragged into the hype train and start using this feature all over the place.
 Remember: this isn't a _silver bullet_.

-## Interesting uses
+## Bonus: interesting usage

 Alright, so I've convinced you that X-Macros are useful but what can you do with them apart from having the string representation of an enumeration?
-Off the top of my head, here are some nice uses:
+Let's talk about one.

 ### Bulk member variables definition

 Have you ever forgot to initialize a member variable in the constructor?
 Maybe you wanted to have automatic getters and setters for every member you defined?
-Maybe this can do the trick for you:
+This could do the trick for you:

 {% highlight c++ %}
-class MyClass
+class cMyClass
 {
     // list of all the members available for this class
 #define MyClass_Members                      \